You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 But that's just me.

-She said, Do you see James Carville's point?
+She said, do you see James Carville's point?

 Not really, unless you put it in a very simplistic way.

-I think the American public is smart enough to understand three points at the same time that this president inherited the worst financial recession, the deepest recession and downturn that we've had since the Great Depression.
+I think the American public is smart enough to understand three points at the same time, that this president inherited the worst financial recession, the deepest recession and downturn that we've had since the Great Depression, so that we were in a very deep hole.

 I think they can recognize that we have made progress.

-Okay, you on board with that folks?
+You on board with that, folks?

 First 200 years of America stunk up the place.